-“Gold Fever” had struck Joseph Welte in the year of 1888.
-Born in 1866 in Iowa, he had grown up working on farms and at a brickyard before deciding to set out west in search of his gold, bringing with him his earnings from his previous jobs.
-With mining claims in Cripple Creek, Colo., and Alaska along the Yukon River, he was more than determined to find his riches.
-After coming to the realization that neither area was going to provide his fortune for him, he moved on to Phoenix, Ariz., where he began to recoup his losses from his adventures by managing a brick plant.
-His distaste for extremes in weather drove him back to the milder climate of Pueblo, Colo.
-In 1902, he founded his own company, Summit Brick & Tile Co.
+“Gold Fever” struck Joseph Welte in the year of 1888.
+Born in 1866 in Iowa, he had grown up working on farms and at a local brickyard.
+Deciding to try his luck in the search out west for gold, he set out with only his earnings from his previous jobs.
+With mining claims in Cripple Creek, Colorado and in Alaska along the Yukon River, he was determined to find some riches.
+After coming to the realization that neither area was going to provide a fortune for him, he decided to move to Phoenix, Arizona.
+To recoup his losses, he went to manage a brick plant.
+His distaste for extremes in weather drove him to the milder climate of Pueblo, Colorado.
+In 1902, he founded his own company- Summit Brick & Tile Co.

-Lakewood Brick & Tile Co.
-(Lakewood plant) is located in Lakewood, CO and is a clay brick manufacturing facility.
-The Lakewood plant’s ability to create custom, unique and innovative blends has given them a great reputation for being able to match difficult blends.
-By specializing in modular colors, tumbled blends, rock face and thin brick, the Lakewood plant is able to offer customers a wide selection to meet customer’s design needs.
-Through the use of modern controls and computerized production, capacity has been increased from about seven million brick per year during the 1950’s to approximately twenty million brick per year today.
-Their market has also greatly expanded with a distributor network spanning the United States and Western Canada.
-With the recent addition of the Denver City Collection of thin brick and face brick, the Lakewood plant is giving new options to designer’s ideas and imaginations.
-The Lakewood plant is a very versatile plant enabling it to produce the numerous colors, textures and blends for today’s architectural needs.
+Lakewood Brick & Tile Co. (currently in Lakewood, Colorado) is a clay brick manufacturing facility.
+The Lakewood plant’s ability to create custom, unique, and innovative blends has given them a great reputation for being able to match difficult blends.
+In order to meet our customer’s design needs, Summit Brick specializes in modular colors, tumbled blends, rock face, and thin brick.
+Due to the use of modern controls and a computerized production, our capacity has increased to approximately twenty million brick per year.
+With a distributor network spanning across the United States and Western Canada, Summit Brick’s market has greatly expanded.
+The Lakewood plant is continually adding new collections to give designer’s new options for the ever-changing creative environment.
 Lakewood Brick & Tile Co. is a division of Summit Brick Company.

-Lakewood Brick & Tile Company’s origin stretches back to 1919 when two Dennison brothers from Kansas opened the plant.
-At that time, the roads in the area including Colfax Ave., were gravel and Denver along with Lakewood were just beginning to develop.
-The clay used to manufacture the first brick produced came from the property location as well as by wagon from private providers.
-The beginning of the company was a difficult one when times were hard and all deliveries were made by horse and wagon.
-Clay was mined with a pick and shovel, wheelbarrow, and a scraping plow (called a slip or Fresno) pulled by horses.
+Lakewood Brick & Tile Company’s origin stretches back to 1919 when two of the Dennison brothers from Kansas opened the plant.
+At that time, the roads in and around Denver were just starting to develop.
+The clay used to manufacture the first bricks came from the property, as well as by wagon from private providers.
+The first years of being in business were difficult due to the economy and deliveries having to be made by horse and wagon.
+Clay was mined with a pick, shovel, wheelbarrow, and a scraping plow pulled by horses.

-The Dennison brothers held on to the plant until the Great Depression, when it was sold in 1931 to Summit Pressed Brick & Tile Company, owned by Joseph Welte and headquartered in Pueblo, Colorado.
-William Nason, Welte’s brother-in-law, was the General Foreman at Summit and transferred to become Vice President and General Manager of Lakewood.
-By this time, Lakewood had four round, down-draft beehive kilns for producing the brick that are today still a foundation of Denver’s landscape.
+The Dennison brothers held on to the plant until the Great Depression, when it was sold to Summit Pressed Brick & Tile Company.
+William Nason, Joseph Welte’s brother-in-law, was General Foreman at Summit, before being transferred to Vice President and General Manager.
+At this time, the Lakewood plant had four round, down-draft beehive kilns for producing brick, all of which are still a foundation of Denver’s landscape today!

 In 1951, Jim Murray was named General Manager of the company.
-Murray came to Lakewood Brick because he had tired of life with the Denver & Rio Grande Railroad, which included nine moves for his family in four years.
-He envisioned a family owned business offering freedom from the oppressions of a large corporation.
-Through years of hard work and dedication, he became President of Lakewood and also was part owner with the Welte family.
+He came to Lakewood Brick after growing tired of his work with Denver & Rio Grande Railroad.
+Through his years of hard work and dedication, he became President of Lakewood and also part owner with the Welte family.

-In the fifties, Lakewood added two more beehive kilns in order to increase their production capabilities; however, by the early sixties it was clear that the six kilns lacked the needed capacity to satisfy the market.
-In 1964, Lakewood added a 300-foot continuous tunnel kiln which is still in service today.
+In the fifties, Lakewood added two more beehive kilns to further increase their production capabilities, but more kilns were needed in order to satisfy the market.
+In 1964, the Lakewood plant added a 300-foot continuous tunnel kiln, which is still in service today.

-After Murray’s passing, his son Tom took over responsibilities as the president and general manager of Lakewood.
-He had the opportunity to grow up working in the business and worked side by side with his dad for many years.
+After Murray’s passing, his son Tom took over responsibilities as the President and General Manager of the plant.
+He has the opportunity to grow up working in the business, after working alongside his dad for many years.

 Through the use of modern controls and computerized production, capacity has been increased from about seven million brick per year during the 1950’s to approximately twenty million brick per year today.
 Their market has also greatly expanded with a distributor network spanning the United States and Western Canada.